 This might take a bit of work at first, but you have to understand that events in themselves aren’t usually the ones making us unhappy – it’s our interpretation and reactions to them that do.
 And while you can’t change the events or circumstances you are served, you can control how you respond.

 Do your best to notice your negativity, which can color your day in powerful ways.
 The next time you catch yourself thinking about something negatively, psychologist Dr. Amy Przeworski recommends writing that thought down.
 Ask yourself whether there’s any evidence for it to be true, and what you can do about it if it is.
 Try writing down arguments against these negative thoughts as well.
 By putting it on paper, you make your bad thoughts less daunting than they are up in the clouds, and therefore easier to conquer.

 Spend as little time as possible dwelling on problems and placing blame, and jump right into how best to address the situation.
 Things aren’t always fair – pessimists know this best – but it doesn’t mean you’re stuck there forever.
 By switching to solution-based thinking, you set up your mind for forward movement, hope, and positivity.

 Surround yourself with like-minded people

 As I’ve learned in the past few years, optimism is a learned habit and can be very contagious.
-This is why Lottoland recommends surrounding yourself with people who look at the world positively, and try to avoid people who complain a lot and drive you back to your pessimistic ways when you’re just starting out on your journey.
+Surround yourself with people who look at the world positively, and try to avoid people who complain a lot and drive you back to your pessimistic ways when you’re just starting out on your journey.